How to create an authentic brand

-I’ve been thinking about the Which? report by Andrew Laughlin for Which?
+I’ve been thinking about the Which? report by Andrew Laughlin that identified key problems with modern marketing.
 They created and promoted fake health advice and a bottled water brand called Remedii that didn’t exist.
 They used this as an example of how fake ads are real a problem.
 But I think the implications go far deeper!

 The report discovers first-hand how easy it is to create and promote false brands online on Facebook and Google and how easy it is to mislead or even scam someone.
 The website explains and promotes the features and benefits of the water – losing weight, blood circulation – better skin etc all false.
 The website has glowing testimonials, an online service offering pseudo health and hydration advice.